-The total pension liability as of June 30, 2021 was determined by rolling forward the system's total pension liability as of June 30, 2020 to June 30, 2021 using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability as of June 30, 2022 was determined by rolling forward the system's total pension liability as of the June 30, 2021 to June 30, 2022 using the following actuarial assumptions, applied to all periods included in the measurement:

-- Valuation date June 30, 2020 - Actuarial cost method entry age normal, level percentage of pay - Investment return 7.00 percent, includes inflation of 2.50 percent - Salary growth effective average of 4.50 percent, comprised of inflation of 2.50 percent and 2.00 percent for real wage growth and for merit and seniority increases - Mortality rates were based on a blend of 50 percent PubT-2010 and 50 percent PubG-2010 Retiree Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2020 Improvement Scale. - The discount rate used to measure the total pension liability decreased from 7.25 percent as of June 30, 2020 to 7.00 percent as of June 30, 2021. - Demographic and economic assumptions approved by the Board for use effective with the June 30, 2021 actuarial valuation: - Salary growth rate decreased from 5.00 percent to 4.50 percent - Real wage growth and merit or seniority increases (components for salary growth) - decreased from 2.75 percent and 2.25 percent to 2.50 percent and 2.00 percent, respectively. - Mortality rates previously based on the RP-2014 Mortality Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale.
+- Valuation date June 30, 2021 - Actuarial cost method entry age normal, level percentage of pay

+- Investment return 7.00 percent, includes inflation of 2.50 percent - Salary growth effective average of 4.50 percent, comprised of inflation of 2.50 percent and 2.00 percent for real wage growth and for merit and seniority increases - Mortality rates were based on a blend of 50 percent PubT-2010 and 50 percent PubG-2010 Retiree Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2020 Improvement Scale. - The discount rate used to measure the total pension liability was 7.00% as of June 30, 2021 and as of June 30, 2022 - Demographic and economic assumptions approved by the Board for use effective with the June 30, 2021 actuarial valuation: - Salary growth rate decreased from 5.00 percent to 4.50 percent - Real wage growth and merit or seniority increases (components for salary growth)- decreased from 2.75 percent and 2.25 percent to 2.50 percent and 2.00 percent, respectively. - Mortality rates previously based on the RP-2014 Mortality Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale.
 Effective with the June 30, 2021 actuarial valuation, mortality rates are based on a blend of 50 percent PubT-2010 and 50 percent PubG-2010 Retiree Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2020 Improvement Scale.